Invisible Invaders: Plot

-Back at the bunker, they confine the alien in a pressure chamber and break the acrylic casing using high air pressure to break the acrylic.
+Back at the bunker, they confine the alien in a pressure chamber and break the acrylic casing using high air pressure.
 The alien offers to spare their lives if they will surrender and set it free; Major Jay refuses.
 They try several experiments, but nothing affects the alien.
 Frustrated and hopeless, Dr. Lamont wants to surrender, but Major Jay does not.
 The two fight and inadvertently damage some electronic equipment, setting off a loud alarm.
 They notice that the alien reacts violently to the noise.

 They build a sound gun and test it on the alien, causing it to become visible and killing it in the process.
-(As the alien dies, it briefly becomes visible.
-The producer re-used Paul Blaisdell's monster suit from the 1958 film It!
-The Terror from Beyond Space to represent the aliens' appearance at the point of death.)
 They try to inform the government, but their radio is jammed by the aliens, who are apparently nearby.
 Using a radio direction finder they follow the jamming signal to the alien ship, killing several aliens along the way.

 Jay walks through the woods to get to the ship and is confronted by several aliens.
 He kills them with the sound gun, but is shot by an alien zombie in the process.
 Despite being wounded, he finds the alien ship and shoots it with the sound gun, causing it to explode.
 With the jamming signal silenced, Dr. Penner is then able to contact the government and tell them how to stop the aliens, while Phyllis tends Bruce's wound.

 Later, at the United Nations in New York, Dr. Penner, Dr. Lamont, Phyllis Penner and Major Jay receive thanks for saving the world from the alien invasion.
-The movie ends with the narrator proudly saying that in the face of a planetary threat, all the people of Earth will unite against a common foe.